Dr Tehmina Goskar FMA

 Director & Curator

-Tehmina is a curator with nearly 20 years’ experience in the cultural, arts, academic and private sectors.
-She is a Fellow of the Museums Association and a member of its Ethics Committee, Accredited Member of the Association of Facilitators and Research Associate at Swansea University.
-She has just completed a leadership fellowship supported by Arts Council England called Change Makers.
+Tehmina is a curator with over 20 years’ experience in the cultural, arts, academic and private sectors.
+In 2022 she is seconded (part-time) as Art Fund Headley Fellow to the Museum of Cornish Life in Helston.
+She is a Fellow of the Museums Association and a former member of its Ethics Committee, Accredited Member of the Association of Facilitators and Research Associate at Swansea University.
+In 2018 she completed a leadership fellowship supported by Arts Council England called Change Makers.

 Tehmina is a material culture and collections specialist with extensive knowledge of exhibition and event curation in a variety of settings from national museums to pop-up shops.
-Tehmina has developed the philosophy and methods of the Curatorial Research Centre and is currently preparing a new book on curating.
-She is the Programme Leader and creator of Citizen Curators, a work based curatorial training programme for volunteers, currently taking place in museums across Cornwall, in collaboration with Cornwall Museums Partnership supported by the Esmée Fairbairn Collections Fund.
-She is also the co-founder and co-organiser of Twitter’s ever-popular #MuseumHour.
-She is also the volunteer Heritage Lead for the women’s knowledge charity, the Hypatia Trust.
+Tehmina has developed the philosophy and methods of the Curatorial Research Centre and is currently preparing a new book on curating which will also explore how she decolonised her own curatorial practice.
+From 2018 to 2021 she was the creator and Programme Leader of Citizen Curators, a work based curatorial training programme for volunteers across seven museums in Cornwall, in collaboration with Cornwall Museums Partnership, supported by the Esmée Fairbairn Collections Fund.
+This cultural democracy and diversifying workforce programme produced 80 successful completers with one-quarter going onto jobs in the sector.
+She was also the co-founder and co-organiser of Twitter’s ever-popular #MuseumHour until her retirement in 2021.

-Tom has led a number of interesting discoveries, from prehistoric rock art at Stonehenge and Bodmin Moor, to stone representations of early medieval saints.
-His recent projects reflect his passion for making information about the past more accessible, creating ‘virtual dive trails’ of protected shipwreck sites with the Cornwall and Isles of Scilly Maritime Archaeology Society (CISMAS) commissioned by Historic England.
-He is on sabbatical until April 2019, researching 3D capture of smaller museum objects, funded by a Developing Your Creative Practice grant from Arts Council England.
+Tom has led a number of interesting archaeological discoveries, from prehistoric rock art at Stonehenge and Bodmin Moor, to early medieval animistic stone representations of the Four Evangelists.
+His recent projects reflect his passion for making information about the past more accessible, undertaking fieldwork and 3D surveys for Penwith Landscape Partnership.
+From September 2018 to April 2019, Tom was funded by a Developing Your Creative Practice grant from Arts Council England to research and develop techniques for 3D capture of smaller museum objects.

 Designer & Programmer